Identify continuous-time filter parameters from frequency response data

 bbb = 0.6816 2.1015 2.6694 0.9113 -0.1218 aaa = 1.0000 3.4676 7.4060 6.2102 2.5413 0.0001

-that contain magnitude and phase data gathered in a laboratory, and
+phase, that simulate magnitude and phase data gathered in a laboratory.
+Also generate a vector,

 When building higher order models using high frequencies, it